 So this may (not) come as a surprise to you but I loooove me some comic books.
 Long before I was a hardcore action figure collector and customizer I was an avid coming book collector.
 I worked at a LCS (Crush Comics in Castro Valley, CA) for a couple years and bought books every single Wednesday for about a solid decade before I finally gave it up.
 Reason for that are in my previous "No More Comics..." article that I wrote several years ago.
 But, despite that, I still love 'em, and from time to time I'll pick up a few key bronze/copper age books that I want to have in my collection.

 Call me old fashioned but I try to stick with that era of comics because the hype over this modern stuff is, in my opinion, redonkulous.
-All this hype over virgin variant, 1/50 store incentive, exclusive-to-one-store covers is just silly.
+All this hype over virgin variant, 1:50 store incentive, exclusive-to-one-store covers is just silly.
 Do we not remember the 90s!?
 Do we not remember the 13 variants of Gen 13 #1 that everyone was dying for in 1994 and that are now worth less than they were then?
-A lot of these books are shipped straight from the store shelf (or maybe even the supplier), directly to these grading companies and we're supposed to be shocked and awed when they come back 9.8s.
+A lot of these books are shipped straight from the store shelf (or maybe even the supplier), directly to these grading companies and we're supposed to be shocked and awed when they come back 9.8s?
 Or, we're supposed to spend top dollar for a book that shares that treasured 9.8 grade with literally thousands of other copies?
-Serious, check the CGC census on Ultimate Fallout #4.
-That ain't no $1,200 book.
 I prefer to spend my money on the older stuff.
 The stuff that will retain its value and has a cool history to it.
-The stuff that's rare because people just tossed them out or threw them in a box.
+The stuff that's actually rare because people just tossed them out or threw them in a box.
 Not books that are basically manufactured to be "rare".
-That's essentially printing money there's a moral grey area there that I'm not a fan of.
+That's essentially printing money and there's a moral grey area there that I'm not a fan of.

 I'm gonna go out on a limb here and say the moderator did not approve my post!
 LOL.
 I think I may have struck a nerve!
 Thankfully, I'm a frikin' genius and I copied the whole thing to a google doc because I had a feeling they'd be sensitive Sally's about this.
 So here it is in all its ban-worthy glory.